AsIAm Statement ahead of Dáil Debate on impact of Covid-19 on people with disabilities in health and education

-AsIAm CEO Adam Harris said: “It’s vital that this issue is discussed and debated, and that solutions and resources are put in place to address the impact that the pandemic has on people with disabilities, including autism, especially in the areas of education and health.
+AsIAm CEO Adam Harris said: “It’s vital that this issue is discussed and debated, and that solutions and resources are put in place to address the impact that the Covid-19 pandemic has on people with disabilities, including autism, especially in the areas of education and health.

 “Whilst we recognise the government’s commitment to an Autism Innovation Strategy – we need to see this put in place rapidly and appropriately resources if we are to see a real impact on the ground – ensuring that those that are desperate for services and support, can readily access that now.”

 Other key findings of the Every Child Counts study include:

 – 80% of those surveyed with autistic children were receiving no State services.